bcgsc/Mito-AssemblyViz/README.md

 ### The Web Application Modules:

-`data/`: Prepared data corresponding to Sea Otter species for comparing the three example mitogenome assembly pipelines: mtGasp (the novel in-house pipeline), MitoZ [4], and GetOrganelle [5].
+`data/`: Prepared data corresponding to the Sea Otter species for comparing the three example mitogenome assembly pipelines: mtGasp (the novel in-house pipeline), MitoZ [4], and GetOrganelle [5], using each of the above visualization modules.

 `templates/`: The HTML files belonging to the web application